The Upward and Downward Paths of the Spirit

 would lack the motivation to rise from their bed in the morning.

-is one-sided, because there are archetypal projections (in the sense of unconscious numinous content) that have no place in the abstract and two-dimensional realm of consciousness.
+is one-sided.
+There are archetypal projections, in the sense of unconscious numinous content, that have no place in the abstract and two-dimensional realm of consciousness.

 Psychological development revolves around a formula